 - Your Email List: Upload a list of past clients or newsletter subscribers.
 You can use ads to offer past clients a special rate or introduce a new service to people who are already familiar with your brand.

 - Social Media Engagement: You can create audiences of people who have engaged with your Facebook Page or Instagram profile.
 This is fantastic for service providers who put effort into building an organic community.
-An ad targeting people who recently saved one of your posts or watched 75% of one of your videos is incredibly powerful.
+An ad targeting people who recently saved one of your posts or watched 75% of one of your videos is incredible.

 Lookalike Audiences: Scaling Your Success